triptease/docs/structured-data.md

 The numRooms* is the total number of rooms that were searched for.
 Defaults to 1

+> `numRooms` should not be present unless the search results could show a different price to what a guest would pay if they were only booking one room (e.g. a user searches for 3 rooms and the prices displayed are for the total of all 3 rooms)

 #### offerCode (Optional)

 Offer can either be a string or array of strings.
 It should be used any time the offers have been filtered or the price changed due